-In the third quarter of 2012, LMDC updated City staff on what is required for this project, including monitoring reports, additional information and documentation for invoices, and submission of final invoices.
+In the first quarter 2013, LMDC worked with City staff to explain what documentation and information is needed for this project, including monitoring reports and invoices.
+This quarter, the City has worked on putting together the information LMDC has requested for invoices.

-Address City County State Zip Status / Accept New York - Not Validated / N Other Funding Sources Budgeted No Other Match Funding Sources For
+Address City County State Zip Status / Accept New York - Not Validated / N

+Grantee Activity Number: P-Eco-7709

-P-Eco-7709 Economic Development Planning
+Activity Title: Economic Development Planning